jrcomey/jrcomey.github.io/index.md

 _30 JUL 2020_

 It's been a while since I've posted, but with good reason.
 While I have very little to speak of for a new feature list, I have made vast improvements to simulation speed.
 The change with the largest impact was a modification to the way in which aircraft positional data was stored.
 Previously, I had been using a pandas data frame which recorded UAV properties at every time step as a new row in the frame.
-While this was sufficient for short time simulations (<5s), processing time grew much longer as the dataframe increased in size.
-After 10s of simulated time, the dataframe had reached a size of 10,000 x 22, and time per tick increased from 11ms to >150ms near the end of the simulation, exponentially increasing computation time as the time simulated increased.
+While this was sufficient for short time simulations (less than 5s), processing time grew much longer as the dataframe increased in size.
+After 10s of simulated time, the dataframe had reached a size of 10,000 x 22, and time per tick increased from 11ms to more than 150ms near the end of the simulation, exponentially increasing computation time as the time simulated increased.

 With that being said, I've modified the program to use a buffer instead.
 After the dataframe reaches a pre-determined size, the data is appended to a .csv file for storage.
 This change drastically reduced computation time, and average time per tick was reduced to 7.2ms.
 A 40s simulation previously took 53 minutes, and now only takes 7.